-Phone: 718-409-7247, Fort (West side), 2nd Floor, Office directly above the Sallyport
+Phone: 718-409-7247, Fort (West side), 2nd Floor

 The Humanities Department oversees the BS degree programs in Marine Business and Commerce and Maritime Studies, the former a deck license program, the latter, an intern program.
 Incoming students can major in Maritime Studies with a deck license, or Maritime Studies internship option.
 The department teaches courses in composition and literature, technical writing, history, foreign languages and the humanities, including film, art and music.